nicholeemma/selenium-test/README.md

 Only works for selenium IDE
 and THE ORDER OF RUNING SCRIPTS IS A-C-B

-Since IDE cannot locate element in a opening new website, so the test case must be executed one by one.
+Since IDE cannot locate element in a new opening website, so the test case must be executed one by one.

 1.firefox version54 can work for selenium IDE
-55 no longer support
+55 no longer support selenium

 must degrade firefox
 https://support.mozilla.org/en-US/kb/install-older-version-of-firefox#w_downgrade-alternatives